 Colon Cancer Statistics

-In the case of colon cancer, statistics indicate that the median age at diagnosis for the disease for 2000-2003 was 71 years of age.
+According to the statistics on colon cancer, the median age at diagnosis for the disease for 2000-2003 was 71 years of age.
 According to the American Cancer Society, an estimated 148,610 people will be diagnosed with colon cancer in 2006, and 55,170 people will die as a result of the disease during that time period.
-When considering colon cancer, statistics -- such as the 5-year relative survival rate for the cancer -- may provide a better understanding of the disease.
 The 5-year survival rate for colon cancer was 64.1 percent for 2000-2003.

 Colon Cancer Statistics: An Introduction